gkong/go-qweb/README.md

 ### zero dependencies
 `qsess` is independent of, but integrates easily with, routers, middleware frameworks, http.Request.Context(), etc.
-The core package, has zero dependencies.
+The core package has zero dependencies.
 Database back-ends, which reside in sub-packages, each depend only on a database-specific driver module.
 Back-end sub-packages currently include
 `qscql` (Cassandra/Scylla), `qsldb` (goleveldb), `qspgx` (PostgreSQL), and `qsmy` (MySQL).